3DCP-TUe/DFC.data/docs/data_record_structure.md

       - [uwtt](insitu_offline_measurements/ultrasonic_wave_transmission_test.md) (ultrasound wave transmission test)
       - [uuct](insitu_offline_measurements/unconfined_uniaxial_compression_test.md) (unconfined uniaxial compression test)

-- **analysis**: contains scripts to perform analysis over multiple sessions.
+- **analysis**: Contains scripts to perform analysis over multiple sessions.
+For example, to find correlations between experiments.
+- **misc**: An optional folder that contains all other material that is not (yet) categorized, such as small additional experiments, preliminary analyses, or miscellaneous data files.
 - **metadata_record.yml**: Each record contains a metadata file that includes information about the authors and a description of the data record, explaining the purpose for which it was created.
+This metadata file follows the structure of zenodo.
+A template/example can be found [here](src/template/metadata_record.yml).

-The figure below shows a typical folder structure of a dataset.
+The figure below shows a typical folder structure of a data record.

 ```
 +-- datarecord